Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - DMARC for the sending domain/subdomain: start permissive, then tighten.
   - Example: `v=DMARC1; p=none; rua=mailto:dmarc@fxlabs.ai; adkim=s; aspf=s; pct=100`
   - After validation, move to `p=quarantine` → `p=reject` to reduce spoofing.
-- From address must match the authenticated domain: send from `alerts@alerts.fxlabs.ai` if that’s the domain you authenticated (update `FROM_EMAIL`).
+- From address must match the authenticated domain: send from `alerts@alerts.fxlabs.ai` if that's the domain you authenticated (update `FROM_EMAIL`).
 - Optional: BIMI (brand logo) can help, but only after DMARC passes with enforcement and, ideally, a VMC.

 Why Outlook flagged it: